lrvl/deskreen/README.md

 You need to run sonar-scanner separately on root directory and on `app/client` directory.

-Luckily for you sonar scanner is automatically triggered after `husky` checks.
+Luckily for you, sonar scanner is automatically triggered after `husky` checks.
 So you only need to install and configure SonarCube locally and create two separate projects in SonarCube panel.
 First project for host app, and second project for client viewer app.